mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/actions.md

 **getCurrentTeamId**

-Retrieves the Team ID of the current team from the `Mattermost Server`.
+Retrieves the `teamId` of the current team from the `Mattermost Server`.

 ```javascript
 export function getCurrentTeamId(state: GlobalState) {